booch/presentations/Smaller/slides.md

 ---

-# What Do I Need To Be Able To Refactor?
+# What Do I Need to Refactor?

 * Knowing what code needs refactoring
 * Tests for the code in question